DoubledDoge/itppa1-formative/README.md

 ## Releases

 I'll personally have some few releases which will only show the .exe files front and center for my own contentment.
-Be sure that this repository will be archived as soon as the project is deemed 100% completed.
+Be sure that this repository will be archived as soon as the project is completed.

-You can find the current release here: https://github.com/DoubledDoge/itppa1-formative/releases/tag/university-project
+You can find the current releases here: https://github.com/DoubledDoge/itppa1-formative/releases/tag/university-project

 ## Contents